The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Scattering Cross-Sections and Phenomenological Consequences

 \subsection{The Inclusive Nature of CE$\nu$NS and FCNC}

 Coherent Elastic Neutrino-Nucleus Scattering is a Neutral Current (NC) process, defined by the reaction $\nu_\alpha + A \to \nu_\beta + A$, where the nucleus remains in its ground state \cite{Freedman:1973yd}.

-A crucial experimental feature of CE$\nu$NS detectors (such as those using Liquid Argon) is that they measure only the nuclear recoil energy.
+A key experimental feature of CE$\nu$NS detectors (such as those using Liquid Argon) is that they measure only the nuclear recoil energy.
 They are completely blind to the flavor of the outgoing neutrino.
 Therefore, the total measurable cross-section is the inclusive sum over all possible final neutrino states:

-For a Standard Model interaction, only the diagonal term ($\nu_e \to \nu_e$) contributes significantly.
-However, in the presence of our proposed New Physics vector boson $Z'$ with flavor-changing couplings $g_{\alpha\beta}$, the non-diagonal channels become active.
-The observation of CE$\nu$NS events is therefore governed by both flavor-conserving and flavor-changing potentials.
+In the absence of the FCNC $Z^{'}$, CE$\nu$NS is governed solely by the SM neutral current, which couples only to left-handed neutrinos and is flavor-diagonal.
+In this case, and under the same assumptions as those of the PDMCT, the coherent elastic $\nu$–nucleus cross section has the same value for Dirac and Majorana neutrinos, because the effective vector and axial couplings that enter the nuclear current are identical in both cases.
+Therefore, within the SM (or any model satisfying the PDMCT hypotheses), CE$\nu$NS measurements cannot distinguish the neutrino nature.

+The main new effect we study appears only when a neutral vector boson $Z^{'}$ with CP-violating FCNC couplings is present.
+In this case, the Majorana condition forces the flavor-diagonal vector current to vanish and forbids real FCNC vector couplings, so that Majorana neutrinos couple only through imaginary, CP-violating FCNC interactions.
+This generates a qualitatively different dependence of the inclusive CE$\nu$NS cross section on the FCNC parameters for Dirac and Majorana neutrinos, while preserving the identical SM limit required by the PDMCT.